maul-esel/personal-website/teaching.markdown

 all the way to CEGAR-based verification algorithms such as predicate abstraction and trace abstraction.

 16 students attended this elective course and participated in the oral exams.
-In an inofficial ranking calculated by the dean of studies based on anonymous student evaluation forms, the course was **ranked first among all computer science courses** offered at the Technical Faculty in this semester.
+In a ranking calculated by the dean of studies based on anonymous student evaluation forms, the course was **ranked first among all computer science courses** offered at the Technical Faculty in this semester.
 {: .gold-highlight}